pantrypoints/sp/content/en/material/principles/part-5/chapter-08/_index.md

 ---
-heading: Chaoter 4
+heading: Chapter 8
-title: "Substances of the Material Layer"
+title: "Material Relationalities"
-linkTitle: Material Substance
+linkTitle: Relationalities
 description: "The Material Layer is the crudest layer in Existence and manifests as solid objects"
 # youtube: "0jVMiF4nKoA"
 image: "/photos/physics/push.jpg"